 The information security management standard ISO 27001 was first published in 2005.
-It was revised in 2013 and is being updated again in 2022, and significant changes are expected.
-If your company is certified to ISO 27001 and ISO 27002, you will see these updates reflected in the security controls contained in Annex A.
+It was revised in 2013 and has been updated again in 2022, and significant changes to Annex A are included.
+If your company is certified to ISO 27001, you will see these updates reflected in the security controls contained in Annex A.

 What Is ISO 27001?

 ISO 27001 is an information security management system standard that defines international best practices for developing and maintaining ISMS – information security management system.
 It helps companies protect the availability and integrity of their information.

 What’s Changing in ISO 27001?

 The structure of ISO 27001 – Annex A has undergone a complete overhaul.
 The updated version of ISO 27001 has been restructured and revised.
 First, the modified ISO 27001 does not identify with the commonly used phrase ‘code of practice’.
 This helps outline its purpose through the set of information security controls.

 Secondly, the number of controls has decreased from 114 to 93 in the new version of ISO 27001.
 These security controls are now divided into four chapters instead of the previous 14.
 The new domains of ISO 27002:2022 are: